Your neighbor shares photos from a spring break trip.

 Imagine being a teen during the FOMO era.

-The rise of social media has completely changed our world.
+The rise of social media has completely changed the lives of our students.

-All addictive behaviors - smoking, drinking, eating, gambling, etc. - have one thing in common: the release of dopamine into the brain.
-When dopamine levels rise they reinforce the a feeling of pleasure in the brain, persuading individuals to continue seeking the given activity.
+All addictive behaviors - smoking, drinking, eating, gambling - have one thing in common: the release of dopamine into the brain.
+When dopamine levels rise, they reinforce a feeling of pleasure in the brain, persuading individuals to continue seeking the given activity.

-For example, suppose your “go-to” comfort food is homemade chocolate chip cookies (guilty as charged!).
+Say your “go-to” comfort food is homemade chocolate chip cookies (guilty!).
 Your brain produces dopamine when you smell them baking in the oven.
 When you take a bite, the flood of dopamine rewards the craving.
 Finally, your brain becomes convinced this urge must be satisfied again in the future.

 It’s a cycle of motivation, reward, and reinforcement.